Cotterzz/Raylib/Docs/Raylib-Live-Windows.md

 They're fine for manually cloning emsdk and Raylib-Live, but not for the automated git parts of the process.*

 ## Python
-You will need python 3.6 or higher for emsdk to do it's automatic dependency update as well.
+You will need python 3.6 or higher for emsdk to do it's automatic dependency update as well. \
+Like Git, emsdk installs it's own version, but it still needs one to be installed first :upside_down_face: \
 Check to see if you have it by going to the command line† and entering ```py --version``` If not go here and download the right installer for your system: https://www.python.org/downloads/windows/ (If in doubt it will be the 64 bit version.
 It should set the PATH variable* for you)